Short Makalu Base Camp Trek

 Essential Information

-Best season for the Short Makalu Base Camp Trek
+Best season for Short Makalu Base Camp Trek

 Food/Meal during the Short Makalu Base Camp trek